 The NASDAQ composite, a tech-savvy index, closed higher by 0.84% yesterday.

 S&P 500 Leaders and Laggards: Lennar and Marathon

 Lennar stock contributed the biggest gain, soaring 7.62%.
 Marathon Petroleum was the largest drag; it fell by 2.57%.
 The S&P 500 stock index is up 15% so far this year.

 Dow Jones Leaders and Laggards: Home Depot and Boeing

 Home Depot provided the biggest help for the Dow Jones; it advanced by 1.62%, while Boeing was the largest decliner, it fell by 2.05%.

 The crypto king is up 2202% year to date.
-Investors believe that the cryptocurrency can easily reach the 25K price and after breaking that, the next price level to watch is the 30K price mark.
+Investors believe that the cryptocurrency can easily reach the 25K price and after breaking that, the next price level to watch for bitcoin traders is the 30K price mark.